cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBrokerSimple.rst

    Creates a new DatacenterBroker.

-   :param simulation: name to be associated with this entity
+   :param simulation: the CloudSim instance that represents the simulation the Entity is related to

 DatacenterBrokerSimple
 ^^^^^^^^^^^^^^^^^^^^^^